Seamus McGrane: Óglaigh na hÉireann

 McGrane split from the Real IRA in 2009, leading the splinter group Óglaigh na hÉireann until he was arrested.
 He was only the second person to be convicted of directing terrorism in the Republic of Ireland.
 In 2017, at a non-jury three-judge Special Criminal Court sitting in Dublin, McGrane was sentenced to 11 and a half years in prison for directing terrorism and being a member of an illegal organisation.
 McGrane was convicted of directing the activities of an unlawful organisation between 19 April and 13 May 2015.
 He was also convicted of being a member of the IRA between January 2010 and May 2015.
 At his trial the judge ruled that there was "the clearest evidence of directing an illegal organisation" and that "McGrane was leader of a splinter dissident group formed in 2008, known as Óglaigh na hÉireann", which was a distinct entity and operated “in a different capacity” from the Real IRA.

 At the time of his final arrest McGrane had allegedly planned a bomb attack in 2015 during Prince Charles' visit to Ireland.

-It was the third time that McGrane had been imprisoned.
-The first was for IRA membership in 1976, for which he had spent one year in custody.
-The second conviction was in 1999 when he had been captured training recruits in the use of firearms, during a Real IRA training session for which he was also jailed for four years by the Special Criminal Court.
-The arrest followed an operation carried out by the Garda Emergency Response Unit.

 McGrane died in prison on 25 May 2019.